javier-lazaro/SimplyQRL/README.md

 ## Project Status

 The final release of SimplyQRL is **work in progress**.
-If you are interested, you can request access to a **pre-release version** by contacting the project maintainer.
+If you are interested, you can request access to a **pre-release version** by opening an Issue on this repository or reaching out via the public email listed in the maintainer's GitHub profile.

 **Estimated release date for the initial public version:** Q4 2025.

 ## Intended Use

 This library is intended **for research and educational purposes only**.
 It is a prototyping tool for testing ideas in QRL, not an industrial-strength framework.
-Current implementations assume idealized quantum simulators and do not account for noise or hardware-specific constraints.
+Current implementations assume idealized quantum simulators (using PennyLane's `"lightning.qubit"` device) and do not account for noise or hardware-specific constraints.

 ## License